sbin-github/sbin-public-cv.github.io/projects.md

 {% include youtube.html id="u0uSIhfIuNE" %}
 _(Under progress)_
 <br>
-Control of a wearable robot requires considering unobservable, nonlinear, and non-periodic disturbances from its user.
-This project aims to design a robust controller based on a hybrid structure of learning-based and model-based controllers.
-Also, the walking style of humans is transferred to robot joint trajectory with considering the safe range of motion and demands of real-world patients.
+Controlling a wearable robot necessitates accounting for unobservable, nonlinear, and non-periodic disturbances from its user.
+This project aims to develop a robust controller by combining learning-based and model-based control approaches.
+Additionally, the human walking style is transferred to the robot’s joint trajectory, taking into consideration the safe range of motion and the specific needs of real-world patients.

 ---

 <br>
 <h2> Human-Computer Interaction </h2>
-**\*This project is being funded by NRF (생체신호센서융합기술개발사업)**
+**\*Funded by NRF (생체신호센서융합기술개발사업)**
 <br>
 **\*\*Project goal: Human-robot high-speed synchronization**